 He was trained at the Royal Academy of Music in London and the Norwegian Music Academy in Oslo, and has served with the major Norwegian symphony orchestras and professional wind bands.
-During the years prior to entering his UiA position, he worked with the Wind Orchestra of the Southern Defence Forces, and was affiliated to the Kristiansand Symphony Orchestra.
+During the years prior to entering his UiA position, he worked with the Wind Orchestra of Southern Norway, and was affiliated to the Kristiansand Symphony Orchestra.
 He has toured for Concerts Norway, worked for theatres in musical productions and participated in classical and commercial recordings, as well as broadcasting productions (NRK, YLE, SV2, DR).

 Schau is a frequent guest at International festivals and flute conventions.
 As a concert flautist and University master-clinician he has visited Sweden, Denmark, Finland, England, Poland, Germany, Hungary, France, Portugal, Turkey, Albania, Russia and the US.
 He regularly gives courses for the Patrick Gallois Flute Studio (Poland) and Deutsche Gesellschaft für Flöte (Germany) and has published articles, book-chapters and forewords to publications at Edition Svitzer (Denmark), Ars Nova (Poland) and Musikkforlaget (Norway).